 Obedience training is sort of like doggy manners.
 It teaches dogs how to respond to verbal cues and act appropriately in different environments.
 Behavioral training helps to reinforce positive behaviors, diminish negative behaviors and unwind bad habits.
-Generally speaking, behavioral training is needed if your dog has developed bad habits through their environment.
+Generally speaking, behavioral training will resolve bad habits your dog has learned.

-Here are some examples of behaviors that may indicate your dog needs training.
+Here are some behaviors that may indicate your dog needs training:

 - Jumping on people

 - Disregard for obedience commands

 The key to training success is this: If you spend time and money on training but put your dog right back into the same environment (where they are under-stimulated or the new behaviors are not being properly reinforced), the bad habits, destructive behaviors and depression will continue.

 So before you spend tons of cash on training or put your dog on Prozac, be honest with yourself.
 How long are you leaving your dog home every day alone?
 How often does your dog get meaningful exercise?
 Do you take him to doggy daycare?
 Does he go on hikes or sports activities to burn off his energy and get enrichment?
 Is your smart pup getting the mental stimulation he needs?
 Does an active dog really suit your lifestyle?

 If most of your answers were no, try improving your dog’s lifestyle to see if it makes a difference in their behavior.
 Dogs that are active and smart need just has much mental stimulation as they do exercise, so a 3 mile jog in the morning or a day at daycare might not cut it for these smart pups.
 At Fitdog, we make it easy to mentally engage your dog and create an enriching lifestyle.
 Find out more about our sports and daycare.